General Liability vs. Professional Liability: What’s the Difference?

 At first glance, getting liability insurance seems pretty straightforward: just find a policy, buy it, and feel comfortable being insured.

-On the other hand, professional liability insurance can often cover claims involving unintentional negligence or mistakes that you or an employee may have made while performing your work.
+Professional liability insurance can often cover claims involving unintentional negligence or mistakes that you or an employee may have made while performing your work.

 Let’s take a look at a couple of examples of GL insurance and PL insurance in action:

 Fortunately, your GL policy could help financially cover the costs to repair the screen or replace the laptop altogether.
-And if your customer sues you for the damages, your policy could cover the costs of hiring an attorney to defend you against the lawsuit (up to your policy limit).
+And if your client sues you for the damages, your policy could cover the costs of hiring an attorney to defend you against the lawsuit (up to your policy limit).

-Say you’re preparing your client’s taxes and misplace a decimal point.
+You’re preparing your client’s taxes and misplace a decimal point.
 Your client ends up getting audited by the IRS and, as a result, sues you for alleged negligence.

 In this scenario, your PL policy could cover the costs to hire a lawyer to defend you.
 Additionally, your policy could pay out any claims related to the lawsuit (as always, up to your policy limit).

-Bottom line: general liability and professional liability policies help cover different types of liability you could face in your industry.
+Bottom line: general liability and professional liability insurance policies help cover different types of liability you could face in your industry.

 So if you typically work on client properties or have a physical storefront, general liability insurance may make the most sense for you.

 Want to learn more about which coverage might be best for your business?
 We can help with that.
-As one of the leading online insurance platforms, we make it our business to protect your business.
-Just answer a few easy questions and get free insurance quotes from some of the nation’s most trusted insurers.
+As a leading online broker for small business insurance, we make it our business to protect yours.

 Get Insured in Under 10 Minutes